How to Build your Cannabis Accounting Department for Successful Tax Compliance

 • Ensure vendors open accounts and bill appropriately.
 Ie: Cannabis-specific activities (such as purchases of inventory) can and should only be directed towards the licensed entity.

-Legal Counsel, CPA and Accounting: When and Where to Pull Them In
+Legal Counsel, CPA and Accounting for Cannabis: When and Where to Pull Them In

 Optimizing tax strategy in cannabis businesses requires trusted advisors in Legal, Tax and Accounting.
 Any cannabis business plan will have (or should have) included financial modeling lead by the CEO that includes input from Cultivation (or Supply Chain for Distribution/Retail), Sales, HR and Accounting amongst other departments.
 Having Accounting involved in this component of business planning will provide targets for Standard Cost per Pound, Average Price per pound (or eighth/gram for retail), and begin building financial strategy for Cultivation and Excise Taxes.